 It’s clear then that this was more publicity stunt than anything else.

-From a Christian perspective what’s interesting is how the both Aden’s burkinis and everyone else’s buck-nakedness share something in common.
+From a Christian perspective what’s interesting is how both Aden’s burkinis and everyone else’s buck-nakedness share something in common.
 They might be polar opposites but both are rejections of God’s Truth.

 The one type of rebellion is obvious: you only have to get three chapters into the Bible to know God doesn’t want fallen woman and man displaying all He gave us for any and all to see.
 God’s design for sexuality involves modesty.
 SI’s swimsuit issue does not.